-- This presentation to the Committee summarizes the findings and conclusions of our Independent Review of the proposed rates. - Amawalk is independent: the firm does not participate in DC Water's Cost of Service Studies; our review is conducted after Authority management prepares its proposal. - Amawalk has been providing independent review of the proposed rates on behalf of the Committee and the Board since 2009.
-In addition to having the pleasure of working with DC Water, Amawalk serves as Rate Advisor to New York, Financial Feasibility Consultant to the Boston Water and Sewer Commission and Technical Advisor to the Philadelphia Water, Sewer & Stormwater Rate Board.
-The firm recently completed an Independent Review of the North Texas Municipal Water District. - Shan Lin and Ed Markus conducted the review and are presenting the results; they have worked together for over 16 years and collectively have over 56 years of experience in the water, wastewater and stormwater industry.
+- This Report and accompanying PowerPoint presentation to the Committee and the Board summarizes the findings and conclusions of Amawalk's Independent Review of the proposed rates. - Amawalk is independent: the firm does not participate in DC Water's Cost of Service Studies; our review is conducted after Authority management prepares its proposal. - Amawalk has been providing the independent review of the proposed rates on behalf of the Committee and the Board since 2009.
+In addition to having the pleasure of working with DC Water, Amawalk serves as Rate Advisor to New York Water, Financial Feasibility Consultant to the Boston Water and Sewer Commission, Technical Advisor to the Philadelphia Water, Sewer & Stormwater Rate Board and financial feasibility consultant to the Portland (OR) Water Bureau.
+The firm recently completed an Independent Review of the Regional Water System of the North Texas Municipal Water District, which provides wholesale water service to nearly 2 million people. - Shan Lin and Ed Markus conducted the review and are presenting the results; they have worked together for over 16 years and collectively have over 56 years of experience in providing financial and management consulting services for the water, wastewater and stormwater industry.